 Welcome to Berkeley!

-We are delighted that you have selected Berkeley Social Welfare for your graduate studies in social work!
+We are delighted that you have selected Berkeley Social Welfare for your graduate professional studies and training in social work!

 The first graduate-level social work curriculum at Berkeley was established in 1918 in the Department of Economics by Berkeley’s first woman faculty member, Jessica Blanche Peixotto.
 The graduate Certificate in Social Service was established in 1927 and was accredited by the American Association of Schools of Social Work the next year.
-Berkeley Social Welfare, with its MSW degree, was established in 1944 and since then we have prepared over 11,000 social work professionals for leadership positions in public and nonprofit human service sectors.
+The Berkeley Social Welfare MSW program has been continuously accredited by the Council on Social Work Education (CSWE) since 1928.
+We have prepared over 11,000 social work professionals for multilevel social work practice and leadership positions in public and nonprofit human service sectors.